 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 El Rito has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 El Rito has few renters and college students.
 But the biggest reason it is quieter in El Rito than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, El Rito may be for you.

-El Rito is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, El Rito doesn't have a public transportation system that people use for their commute.

 The per capita income in El Rito in 2022 was $14,154, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $56,616 for a family of four.
 El Rito also has one of the higher rates of people living in poverty in the nation, with 63.59% of its population below the federal poverty line.